-I highly recommend Network of Deceit by Tom Threadgill.
-I would like to thank Revell, a division of Baker’s Publishing Group for the opportunity to read a complimentary copy of the book.
+I would like to thank Revell Publishers and NetGalley for the opportunity to read a complimentary copy of Unknown Threat by Lynn H. Blackburn.
 I was under no obligation to give a favorable review.

 While I’ve never read any books by Davis Bunn, I was intrigued by the blurb on the cover of Burden of Proof.